thetake/.github/pull_request_template.md

+# Approvals
+- [ ] Final Approval From Contributor (_Name_)
+- [ ] Final Approval From Manager (_Name_)

+_Additional approvals if this is a TaskUs tool_
+- [ ] Final Approval From Operations (_Name_)
+- [ ] Final Approval From Upper Management (_Name_)

 # Description

 _Include a summary of the change and issue fixed.
 Include relevant motivation and context.
 List any required dependencies for this change._

+# TheTake TaskUs Tool Testing Torah (TTTTTT)
+_(Delete if not a TaskUs Tool)_

+_Follow and check off steps if this PR is for a tool used by TaskUs.
+More detail in this presentation: https://docs.google.com/presentation/d/10v6bVgcNDI9Z-0cssha9Tr0pgMmljZ2L05gXzeYzE0c/edit#slide=id.g8af75cf8e8_0_214_

+1. [ ] 1.
+Dev work done
+2. [ ] 2.
+Code tested locally
+3. [ ] 3.
+Code review done with manager
+4. [ ] 4.
+Deployed to staging environment
+5. [ ] 5.
+Testing plan created with input from manager and operations (Vic) - outline testing plan below
+6. [ ] 6.
+Testing performed according to plan on staging environment
+7. [ ] 7.
+All existing tests pass in staging environment
+8. [ ] 8.
+Any newly added metrics/tests are operating correctly in staging environment
+9. [ ] 9.
+Presented feature to manager and received sign-off
+10. [ ] 10.
+Presented feature to operations (Vic) and received sign-off
+11. [ ] 11.
+Presented feature to upper management and received sign-off
+12. [ ] 12.
+TaskUs switched to staging environment
+13. [ ] 13.
+Staging environment is stable
+14. [ ] 14.
+Code deployed to prod environment
+15. [ ] 15.
+Prod environment smoke testing and automated tests pass
+16. [ ] 16.
+Taskus switched back to prod environment

 # Testing